JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

 The credential metadata showed a client secret with an expiration date set near the end of the century.

 > ![Legacy Application Client Secret](evidence/03-legacy-client-secret.png)
+> *Highlighted: the `credential metadata` identifies the suspicious client secret, while the 2099 expiration date indicates an effectively long-lived application credential.*

 Creating a client secret changed the nature of the compromise.
 The attacker no longer needed to repeatedly authenticate as the phished user.
 The application could authenticate programmatically as its service principal through the client credentials flow.